brunomaga/brunomaga.github.io/_posts/2018-04-20-Algebra-for-ML.md

     - the new function to minimize is now $$L(x) = f(x) + \sum_{i=1}^m \lambda_i (g_i(x)) = f(x) + \lambda^{\intercal} g(x)$$
   - **Lagrange duality** is the method of converting an optimization problem in one set of variables x (the **primal variables**), into another optimization problem in a different set of variables λ (**dual variables**);
     - further details in section 7.2 in <a href="{{ site.resources_permalink }}">MML book</a>:
-- **Adam Optimizer** (ADAptive Moment estimation): uses estimations of the first and second moments of the gradient (the "curvature") to adapt the learning rate for each weight of the neural network;
+- **Adam Optimizer** (ADAptive Moment estimation): uses estimations of the first and second moments of the gradient (the *curvature*, exponential moving average ? ) to adapt the learning rate for each weight of the neural network;
   - Curvature is not the second derivative!!
 This would be too expensive to compute.
+  - "The method computes individual adaptive learning rates for different parameters from estimates of first and second moments of the gradients."
   - in some cases Adam doesn't converge to the optimal solution, but SGD does.
 According to the authors, switching to SGD in some cases show better generalizing performance than Adam alone;
   - calculates the exponential moving average of gradients and square gradients.
 Parameters $$\beta_1$$ and $$\beta_2$$ are used to control the decay rates of these moving averages.
 Adam is a combination of two gradient descent methods, Momentum, and RMSP
 - **Convex sets** are sets such that a straight line connecting any two elements of the set lie inside the set;